paguerre3/rjs/README.md

 **Explanation:**

-State is a built-in object that holds property values that belong to a component.
-When the state changes, the component re-renders.
+State is a built-in object that holds property values that belong to a component. **When the state changes, the component re-renders**.
+Normally used for user input data.

 **Example:**